rojasagusf/takenos-challenge/README.md

 ## Endpoints

 In the root of the repository, there is a file called 'routes-documentations.json' in which all the routes are rendered with their different options.
+To open this file, I recommend using software such as Postman or Hoppscotch.

 ### Register
 ```